-PROTEC CTION OF FAUNA 11.16 The Contractor must record all fauna interactions in a Fauna Register.
-The Fauna Register must include the following: Name of the fauna spotter catcher (i.e. authorised person that undertook the tampering) Date and time of fauna interaction Scientific and common name of fauna Species status under the Nature Conservation (Wildlife) Regulation 2006 Number of individuals Details of tampering (e.g. relocation of vacant nest) Justification for tampering and why avoidance was not possible Activity being undertaken when fauna encountered (e.g. clearing in pasture, clearing in remnant vegetation, topsoil stripping, clearing aquatic habitat, vehicle strike, pre-clearance inspection, etc) Capture location (Latitude, Longitude in degrees and decimal degrees format, infrastructure name, Property name or lot plan) Microhabitat where fauna is found (see Appendix D for full list of microhabitats) Fauna status (Alive, injured, deceased) End point (Released un-injured, injured and taken to vet/carer, dead) Release location (Latitude, Longitude in degrees and decimal degrees format) Release location (Latitude, Longitude in degrees and decimal degrees format) Release location description Wildlife Carer Details (where relevant) Photos (All EVNT and special least concern relocations, all deceased and injured fauna) Additional comments.
-The Fauna Register must be provided to the Australia Pacific LNG Environmental Representative in electronic format as a spreadsheet and as spatial data compatible to the Australia Pacific LNG Environmental Representative in electronic format as a spreadsheet and as spatial data compatible to the Australia Pacific LNG Environmental Representative in electronic format as a spreadsheet and as spatial data compatible to the Australia Pacific LNG Environmental Representative in electronic format as a spreadsheet and as spatial data compatible to the Australia Pacific LNG Environmental Representative in electronic format as a spreadsheet and as spatial data compatible to the Australia Pa As required 11.17 Nest Boxes To offset the loss of tree hollows within areas to be cleared the Contractor must install nest boxes as specified in the Environmental Workpack for the property in vegetation adjacent to the area to be cleared.
+PROTEC TION OF FAUNA PROTEC 11.16 CTION OF FAUNA The Contractor must record all fauna interactions in a Fauna Register.
+The Fauna Register must include the following: Name of the fauna spotter catcher (i.e. authorised person that undertook the tampering) Date and time of fauna interaction Scientific and common name of fauna Species status under the Nature Conservation (Wildlife) Regulation 2006 Number of individuals Details of tampering (e.g. relocation of vacant nest) Justification for tampering and why avoidance was not possible Activity being undertaken when fauna encountered (e.g. clearing in pasture, clearing in remnant vegetation, topsoil stripping, clearing aquatic habitat, vehicle strike, pre-clearance inspection, etc.) Capture location (Latitude, Longitude in degrees and decimal degrees format, infrastructure name, Property name or lot plan) Microhabitat where fauna is found (see Appendix D for full list of microhabitats) Fauna status (Alive, injured, deceased) End point (Released un-injured, injured and taken to vet/carer, dead) Release date and time Release location (Latitude, Longitude in degrees and decimal degrees format) Release location (Latitude, Longitude in degrees and decimal degrees format) Photos (All EVNT and special least concern relocations, all deceased and injured fauna) Additional comments.
+As required The Fauna Register must be provided to the Australia Pacific LNG Environmental Representative in electronic format to the Australia Pacific LNG Environmental representative monthly, or on request.
+11.17 Nest Boxes To offset the loss of tree hollows within areas to be cleared the Contractor must install nest boxes as specified in the Environmental Workpack for the property in vegetation adjacent to the area to be cleared.
 Nest boxes/artificial breeding places must be installed prior to clearing where practicable but at least within 1 week of clearing.
 Nest boxes/artificial breeding places must be of an appropriate size to cater for affected fauna and made out of long lasting materials (e.g. marine ply or hardwood).
-As required 11.18 Clearing The Contractor must ensure that a suitably qualified and experienced person operating under a current, relevant Rehabilitation Permit is present the clearing front at all times throughout all clearing activities.
-An authorised person, i.e. spotter-catcher, is a person permitted by EHP to tamper and interfere with a protected animal or a protected animal's breeding place.
+As required 11.18 Clearing The Contractor must ensure that a suitably qualified and experienced person operating under a current, relevant Rehabilitation Permit is present at the clearing front at all times throughout all clearing activities.
+An authorised person, i.e. fauna spotter-catcher, is a person permitted by EHP to tamper and interfere with a protected animal or a protected animal's breeding place.
 The Contractor must comply with all requirements of the Australia Pacific LNG Technical Instruction Fauna Protection - Clearing (Q-LNG01-15-TI-0026) prior to and throughout clearing.
-The fauna spotter catcher must comply with all requirements of the Rehabilitation Permit and Damage Mitigation Permit.
+The fauna spotter catcher must comply with all requirements of the Rehabilitation Permit.
 At all times during clearing